gillianlaming/Chatroom/README.md

 - rooms can be password protected (have a pop up window when you enter a room, but css must be working at this point)
 - room creators can ban people from rooms
 - also temporarily block
+- make it so that you don't have to delete text from message box after you send a message
+- rooms can be private

 Steps:
 1. display all existing rooms